CLASSICAL LOST AND FOUND

 Pianist Jonathan Plowright, whom we lauded a few years ago for his magnificent account of Henryk Melcer-Szczawinski's (1869-1928, aka Henryk Melcer) concertos on Hyperion (see 27 February 2008), scores again using his considerable technical skills only in service to the music.
 As before the BBC Scottish Symphony Orchestra, this time under Polish conductor Lukasz Borowicz, give him unstinting support.
 Their committed, sympathetic performances make an extremely strong case for these until now forgotten works.

-Also done in City Halls (presumably the Grand Hall), Glasgow, once again we get an equally wide orchestral soundstage in a reverberant acoustic.
+Also done in City Halls Concert Hall, Glasgow, once again we get an equally wide orchestral soundstage in a reverberant acoustic.
 But this time around the piano seems a bit stretched across it.

 The overall instrumental timbre is musical with occasional brittle massed upper violin moments, while the piano is for the most part convincingly captured except for some digital glitter in complex passages.
 A good balance between soloist and tutti is maintained throughout despite the wide-angle piano noted above.